-4. A student may be granted advanced standing by the Professorial Board on the recommendation of the appropriate Faculty, but in each case must complete an adequate period of approved industrial training before being eligible for the degree except for students in the School of Electrical Engineering, where such training is recommended but not required.
-In addition to the above requirements a student coming from another institution must follow an approved course of study in this University for at least two years.
+A student may be granted advanced standing by the Professorial Board on the recommendation of Faculty, but in each case must complete the appropriate period of approved industrial training before being eligible for the degree.

-5. The degree shall be awarded in the pass or honours grade.
+3. The degree shall be awarded in the pass or honours grade.
 Honours may be awarded in the following categories: